Death Valley in One Day: Don’t Make These 6 Mistakes

 • Badwater Basin gets extremely hot, especially in the summer.
 Bring lots of water, and sunscreen, and try to visit in the morning or at sunset.

-Other Things To Do in Death Valley in One Day
+Other Top Things To Do in Death Valley

 • Natural Bridge (1-mile hike)